 - Stand in front of a chair and lower yourself down onto one knee.
 Use a pillow or folded towel to cushion your knee. - While maintaining upright posture, shift your hips forward in a lunge until you feel a stretch in the front of your back leg.
-If you don't feel a stretch, take a bigger step forward with the front leg and tuck your hips under you. - Hold for 30-60 seconds and switch to other side. - Repeat 3-4 times.
+If you do not feel a stretch, take a bigger step forward with the front leg and tuck your hips under you.

+Hold stretch for 30-60 seconds.
+Repeat 2-3 times on each side.
+Do 2-3 times per week.